Martinsville, Virginia: Public transportation

 The Piedmont Area Regional Transit (PART) operates and serves the city of Martinsville.
 Routes include parts of both Martinsville and Henry county.

 Air

 Martinsville is served by two commercial airports.
 Roanoke–Blacksburg Regional Airport in Roanoke, and Piedmont Triad International Airport in Greensboro, North Carolina.

-The Blue Ridge Airport is used for general aviation and is located 9 mi outside the city.
+The Blue Ridge Airport, used for general aviation, is located 9 mi outside the city.